Real Estate for Consumers

 - Make sure you fill out the Residential Property Condition Disclosure Form (Effective until September 30, 2019) with any knowledge you have about problems, or potential repairs needed in your home.
 That way, the potential buyer knows what they are getting into and you won’t be liable in the future.

-- Effective October 1, 21019 make sure to fill out the new Residential Property Condition Report and Residential Foundation Condition Report (See Public Act 19-192) Certain owners of residential property are also required to complete the new Residential Foundation Condition Report.
+- Effective until October 1, 2021 make sure to fill out the new Residential Property Condition Report and Residential Foundation Condition Report (See Public Act 19-192) Certain owners of residential property are also required to complete the new Residential Foundation Condition Report.
 For more information, see Page 1 of the Residential Foundation Condition Report

 - Your Seller’s Agent cannot complete this form for you, but they can help you to understand the questions being asked.